furqanalfath/Shiva---Ghost-Theme-Doc/README.md

 This file is documentation of Shiva Blog & Portfolio Ghost Theme.
+You can buy it from here https://themeforest.net/user/malvouz

 ------